fedehaust/library-manager/README.md

 > [!WARNING]
 > Don't use this database as final implementation, it's a database that runs in memory, you will lose your records!!!

-You can run this project with IntelliJ/Eclipse/etc or by the command line at the root
+You can run this project with IntelliJ/Eclipse/etc. or by the command line at the root

-First (celan and create the jar files at the target folder)
+First (clean and create the jar files at the target folder)

 ```bash
   mvn clean verify